Creating One to Many (1-to-N) Relationships

 3. Select the parent catalog (a.k.a master table) you wish to create a new relationship for.

-4. Select the relationship type as "1 to Many Relationship".
+4. Select the relationship type as "One to Many Relationship".

 5. Select the child catalog (a.k.a detail table).